General Foundations of Data

 The inquiry process is a problem-solving process that focuses on the collection and analysis of data.
 Data is at the heart of all thinking related to data literacy and probabilistic thinking.
 Students will therefore have the opportunity to develop their data literacy and probabilistic thinking skills as they are exposed to a variety of situations that involve the inquiry process.

-The table below summarizes the four steps in this process.
+The organized list below summarizes the four steps in this process.
 These steps are further described in key points of the Big Idea: Data Management.

 Steps in the Inquiry Process